matrix-org/synapse/INSTALL.md

   for having Synapse automatically provision and renew federation certificates through ACME can be found at [ACME.md](docs/ACME.md).
-If you are using your own certificate and key, be sure to use a certificate that includes a full chain (for instance, if using Let's Encrypt, use `fullchain.pem` as your certificate, not `cert.pem`).
+If you are using your own certificate and key, be sure to use a certificate that includes a full chain (for instance, if using certbot, use `fullchain.pem` as your certificate, not `cert.pem`).

 ## Registering a user